malariagen/pipelines/docs/specs/short-read-alignment-vector.md

 * One analysis-ready BAM file for each sample.

-* samtools stats output for each sample.
+* samtools stats output for each sample in TSV format.

 * GATK CallableLoci output for each sample.